oobabooga/text-generation-webui/Extensions.md

 ## `custom_generate_chat_prompt` example

-The code below just reproduces the default prompt generator in `modules/chat.py`.
-You can modify the function freely to come up with your own prompts for chat mode.
+Below is an extension that just reproduces the default prompt generator in `modules/chat.py`.
+You can modify it freely to come up with your own prompts for chat mode.

 ```python
 import gradio as gr